MayaKusumakar/Quadratic-Formula/README.md

 ## Problem
 A quadratic equation is an equation in the form

-The roots of a quadratic equation are values of x that cause the equation to evaluate to 0 and can be solved for using the quadratic equation:
+The roots of a quadratic equation are values of x that cause the equation to evaluate to 0 and can be solved for using the quadratic equation: ax^2 + bx + c

 Depending on the values of a, b, and c there may be 0, 1, or 2 real solutions.